mane-aashish/5Cclinicalsupport/README.md

 - Run `python manage.py runserver`.
 Development server will be set up at localhost:8000
 - Go to `localhost:8000/chest/clinic/<scan ID>` to enter clinical observations.
 - Go to `localhost:8000/chest/radio/<scan ID>` to enter radiologist findings and compute diagnosis.
+- Go to `localhost:8000/chest/diagnosis/<scan ID>` to view the suggested diagnosis.

 # Code Description